aika-algorithm/aika-debugger/README.md

 # A visual debugger for the Aika Neural Network

+**Hints:**
-**Hint:** There is a scaling issue with some Java Versions on high resolution displays.
+* There is a scaling issue with some Java Versions on high resolution displays.
 A workaround is to add the following option during the startup. -Dsun.java2d.uiScale=100%
+* The debugger uses a fork of the gs-ui-swing library which contains a modified edge drawing function. https://github.com/aika-algorithm/gs-ui-swing.git

 ## Stepping Modes: